 Records all police activity on proper forms and/or by entering data in the Departmentâ™s CAD system.
 This activity is conducted concurrently with other Dispatcher tasks.

-Monitors alarm panels by watching/listening and dispatches units to the appropriate alarm.
+Monitors alarm panels by watching or listening and dispatches units to the appropriate alarm.
 This requires geographic familiarity with the Campus as well as constant monitoring of personnel availability.
 The Dispatcher must react quickly in contacting personnel at the source of the alarm to determine if the alarm is false or bona fide.

 Monitoring of campus CCTV feeds by viewing monitors in the dispatch center and dispatching appropriate personnel when activity requiring follow-up is observed.